Program / Workshops

 (Choose 0ne)

-A01 Enhancing Communication in the Workplace: Conversations in Clinical Encounters (C,N,AP)
+A01 Enhancing Communication in the Workplace: Improving Skills with Empathy (C,N,AP)

 B02 Citrate Anticoagulation for CRRT: How to Use it?
 (C,N,AP)